I get a lot of questions about the Himalayan Salt Lamp:

 Obvious benefits right?
 Things that we’d like to have 🙂

-And of course, use them wherever you just want the space to feel clearer, more fresh, closer to nature or to create a more serene sacred retreat space for yourself.
+And of course, use them wherever you just want the space to feel clearer, fresher, closer to nature, or to create a more serene sacred retreat space for yourself.
+In fact, if you’re new to creating sacred space, or you’re looking for some inspiration and new ideas you can grab my Create Sacred Space with Crystals eKit right here.

-In my space I can open up lots of windows.
-I also have big sliding glass doors that I can open up & be one with the outdoors.
+In my space, I can open up lots of windows.
+I also have big sliding glass doors that I can open up and be one with the outdoors.

 I love to have that energy coming in.
 But the salt lamp helps to really boost it.